ndg63276/hive/README.md

 You should also see some buttons at the bottom, to see the last 1 hour, 12 hours, 24 hours and 7 days.
 These redirect to eg http://localhost:8000/cgi-bin/hive.py?start=-1hour.
 You can edit the start parameter, eg http://localhost:8000/cgi-bin/hive.py?start=-3hours, and even add an end parameter, eg http://localhost:8000/cgi-bin/hive.py?start=-2hours&end=-1hour.

 You can also use YYYYMMDD or YYYYMMDDHHmm formatting if you want, eg http://localhost:8000/cgi-bin/hive.py?start=201801011200&end=20180131.

+## Not working?

+This code looks for a node called "Receiver 2" in your Hive account.
+If you get no data, or can't set the temperature, you could try changing that to "Receiver 1" in cgi-bin/hive.py.